Fraud Prevention Made Even Stronger with the Launch of LexisNexis Emailage

 LexisNexis Emailage reimagines fraud detection by using email intelligence as a core risk identifier.
 Email is a unique global identifier that unlocks digital engagement and transactions in every industry because it is one of the most commonly used components of an online transaction.
 Email is rich with transaction history and difficult to change because it links to an individual's online accounts.

-Fueled by global digital insights and shared transaction history, the LexisNexis Risk Solutions global network gives companies risk decision confidence that is always improving.
+Fueled by continuously updating global digital insights, the LexisNexis Risk Solutions global network gives companies risk decision confidence that is always improving.
 With billions of digital identifiers in the network, LexisNexis Emailage brings together physical and digital risk signals to create a holistic view of the consumer risk associated with a transaction.

 LexisNexis Emailage can be part of a comprehensive fraud and identity program that: